quasar098/midi-playground/README.md

 # midi playground
 bouncing square video, FOSS edition (and gamified)

+## NOTICES

+### for content creators:

+please try to put the link to this repository in your youtube video descriptions if the youtube video features this software, that is all i request

+### for developers:

+***this code is licensed under GPL3, it is illegal to publicly distribute modified copies of this software without providing the source upon request!***

+it is ok, however, to modify the code and not release the source if you are not releasing the modified version to the public.

+## how to do custom songs?

+see [docs/SONGS.md](https://github.com/quasar098/midi-playground/blob/master/docs/SONGS.md) for custom song tutorial

 ## development guide

 this is how you set up the code to run it from source, rather than a bundled pyinstaller executable